This post may contain eBay affiliate links. Please read our disclosure policy.

 Tyreek Hill (03/01/94) is a WR who has played for the Kansas City Chiefs since being drafted in the fifth round in 2016.
-He was far from the finished article, but there was no denying his raw talent at the time.
+He was far from the finished article, but his raw talent at the time was no denying.

 The gamble paid off for the Chiefs, as Hill was named to the NFL 2010s All-Decade Team as a punt returner, he won Super Bowl LIV (stats), and he has made four consecutive Pro Bowl appearances from 2016 onwards.

 You’d be forgiven for expecting his RCs to be some of the best investment options on the market.
-Despite his obvious abilities, he’s made the news for multiple off-field indiscretions, so has that had an impact on the bottom line?
+Despite his apparent abilities, he’s made the news for multiple off-field indiscretions, so has that impacted the bottom line?

 We’ve come up with a list containing three top Tyreek Hill rookie cards, as well as info and rookie card investment advice if you’re thinking about picking up a couple of copies in the hopes of making a tidy profit in the future.

 Having been overlooked initially by manufacturers due to being drafted 165th overall, Hill rapidly saw RCs added to later sets in 2016.
-This means that there’s a limited number of NFL licensed autographed football cards available, which is a far cry compared to typical hyped rookies who are featured heavily in modern sets.
+This means a limited number of NFL-licensed autographed football cards are available, which is a far cry compared to typical hyped rookies featured heavily in modern sets.

-Nonetheless, you’ll find Hill cards in the majority of 2016 releases, while there are lots of rare inserts and parallels if you’re interested in chasing the rainbow.
+Nonetheless, you’ll find Hill cards in the majority of 2016 releases, while there are many rare inserts and parallels if you’re interested in chasing the rainbow.

 We’ve listed three top cards below.

-It comes with a unique Prizm border, and an RC logo is found in the top left corner.
+It has a unique Prizm border, and an RC logo is in the top left corner.
 There’s a wide range of colored parallels, including a number of versions with low print runs such as the Gold card which only has 10 copies overall.